4l63rt0/linux_server_configuration/README.md

   <code>sudo apt-get install finger</code>

-### Create a SSH key pair for user "grader" using the ssh-keygen tool as user authentification
+### Create a SSH key pair for user "grader" using the ssh-keygen tool as user authentication

 **This SSH key has to be generated in your local machine, no in the server**